 “I have seen the future – and it’s in Birmingham.” – Ruth Bloomfield’s cover story in The Times.

 Green Building magazine ran an 8-page feature on the house.

 The design conforms to Level 6 (the highest level) of the new Code for Sustainable Homes.
 It’s not the first Level 6 house under the sun, but as far as we know it’s the first in the UK to incorporate an existing building, and may be the first to be lived in.
-(For similar projects, or to record yours, see other Level 6 and zero-carbon houses).
+(For similar projects, or to record yours, see Other Level 6 Houses).
 Architectural flair, user-friendliness, and a pleasing living space are as much a part of the design as the demands of the Code.

 This is another milestone in the history of eco-homes and energy-efficient buildings in the UK – seven years ahead of the government target, which decrees that all new homes should be carbon-neutral by 2016.
 We see it as a contribution to the groundswell towards green lifestyles and the enjoyment of a sustainable way of life, in the shadow of global warming caused by human emissions of carbon dioxide and other greenhouse gases.
 It’s designed to protect the environment and enable its occupants to enjoy the environment.

 Environmental design consultant: Matthew Hill at Leeds Environmental Design Associates

 To send a private message to John Christophers, use the contact form, not the public comment form below